ibratface/machine-learning/projects/capstone/robot_motion_planning/report.md

     self.steps_expected = len(self.route)
 ```

-Every trip the robot takes (start to goal or vice versa), the robot plots a course that seems better than the last one it took and records its expected number of steps to get to the goal.
+Every trip the robot takes (start to goal or vice versa), the robot plots a course that seems shortest and records its expected number of steps to get to the goal.
 If the number of steps used exceed the expectation, it means obstacles were encountered and the robot was forced to reroute.
 If it does not, it means it has found the shortest path and the robot ceases the exploration run.
 No hyper-parameters are necessary.

 ## IV.
 Results
-_(approx. 2-3 pages)_

 ### Model Evaluation and Validation

-The results are good.
-In every run, the robot successfully finds the goal room.
-In addition, the robot successfully determines the shortest path on the 5th training trip.
 The following detailed statistics were gathered from each trip of the robot.

 #### Test Maze 01